Many have found grounding (also called “earthing”) to accelerate healing and speed recovery while sleeping.

-Grounding is suitable for people dealing with inflammation.
+Grounding is often terrific for people dealing with inflammation.
 That encompasses a lot of different conditions, like any disease ending with “‘itis.”
 It helps wound healing.
 It speeds recovery by normalizing cortisol secretions.
 When it comes to recovery, and that includes sleep, grounding helps.

-That’s why despite being around for over 20 years as a treatment concept, grounding remains on the fringe.
+Despite being around for over 20 years as a treatment concept, despite dozens of studies, grounding remains on the fringe.

 The conditions it alleviates have millions of sufferers who take medications that are hard on the stomach and liver.
 You’d expect to see it be more widespread.
 Why it isn’t more common has to do with the marketing problems I mentioned above.